 Every project has issues.
 Always be truthful in raising the issues that you face in your project upfront.
 Do not wait until the Testing Teams or User Teams report issues, even it means you need to fix the issue and take a build or two more.
 The issues that you are trying to hide can hamper your performance at workplace.

-It is a usual practice with BPM Developers to work on MIS towards the end of the release cycle.
-This makes sense as it is easier to build and test MIS after the main process is built.
-However, MIS, especially the complex ones can throw some really nasty surprizes.
-While you can plan to build MIS towards the end, ensure that you have designed for it thoroughly.
-MIS must be analyzed and designed right upfront.
-Ensure your process design is designed to produce the required MIS.
+It is a common practice with BPM Developers to work on Reporting requirements towards the end of the release cycle.
+This makes sense as it is easier to build and test Reports after the process is built.
+However, Reports, especially the complex ones can throw some really nasty surprizes.
+While you can plan to build Reports towards the end, ensure that you have designed for it thoroughly.
+Reporting requirements must be analyzed and designed right upfront.
+Ensure your process design is designed to produce the required reports.

 Ensure that all the user action and system actions appears in the audit trail.
 Try maintaining a clean and holy trail.
 In the case of a secure data management system like SecureDocs, audit logs are used to track the date, time and activity of each user, including the pages that have been viewed.